Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTimer-c.rst

 Another alternative is reimplementing the :sip:ref:`~PyQt6.QtCore.QObject.timerEvent` method in your class (which must be a sub-class of :sip:ref:`~PyQt6.QtCore.QObject`), and using one of the following approaches:

 * Using :sip:ref:`~PyQt6.QtCore.QBasicTimer`, a lightweight value-class wrapping a timer ID.
-You can start the timer with QBasicTimer::start() and stop it with :sip:ref:`~PyQt6.QtCore.QBasicTimer.stop`.
+You can start the timer with :sip:ref:`~PyQt6.QtCore.QBasicTimer.start` and stop it with :sip:ref:`~PyQt6.QtCore.QBasicTimer.stop`.
 You can handle the event in your reimplemneted :sip:ref:`~PyQt6.QtCore.QTimer.timerEvent`.

 * A more low-level method is manipulating the timer IDs directly.
 To start the timer call :sip:ref:`~PyQt6.QtCore.QObject.startTimer`, storing the returned ID.
 To stop the timer call :sip:ref:`~PyQt6.QtCore.QObject.killTimer`.
 You can handle the event in your reimplemented :sip:ref:`~PyQt6.QtCore.QTimer.timerEvent`.
 This approach is typically more cumbersome than using :sip:ref:`~PyQt6.QtCore.QBasicTimer`.